• chevron-right

 The Sandbox Audience Journey™

-Built through the analysis of more than 180,000 audience participants and thousands of psycho-segmented audience profiles, the Sandbox Audience Journey™ is a behavioural model of cultural participation.
+Built through the analysis of more than 180,000 audience participants and thousands of psycho-segmented audience profiles, the Sandbox Audience Journey™ is a behavioural model showing how cultural participation develops before, during and long after engagement.

 What powers Sandbox?